IDMNYU/IdeationPrototyping_A_SP23_LadyK/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 11 | Week 6: Future Project - Develop

+1. Upload the documents from the exercises in class

+2. Follow the personal prescription (see exercises and reference docs in Slack)

+3. Develop a draft of your personas

+4. Brainstorm, Ideate and Sketch for your Artifact

 ### Semester Week 10 | Week 5: Future Project - Research, Brainstorming

 1. Post the outcomes of the class exercises (Future Business, Person in your future, Emotions, Artifacts Game).
 Write a short reflection on the developments and impact towards your project.